mbarbin/crs-actions/comment-crs-in-pr/README.md

 }
 ```

-You can save it at `.github/crs-config.json` or specify a custom path with `crs_config` in your workflow.
+You can save it at `.github/crs-config.json` or specify a custom path with the `crs-config` input in your workflow.

 ### User Mentions

-With `with_user_mentions: true`, the action is enabled to include `@user` mentions in PR review comments for CRs assigned to users.
+With `with-user-mentions: true`, the action is enabled to include `@user` mentions in PR review comments for CRs assigned to users.

 **Note:**

 - For user mentions to be effective, each user must be added to a whitelist in the crs config file to enable notifications for them.
 - This is a two-step process:
-  1. Enable user mentions in this action (set `with_user_mentions: true`).
+  1. Enable user mentions in this action (set `with-user-mentions: true`).
 This is enabled by default.
   2. Edit your crs config to include the users allowed to be mentioned (field `user_mentions_whitelist`).
 - The action itself only leaves `@user` mentions in comments; notification delivery depends on GitHub's handling of mentions and user settings.